sackokalil/sackokalil/README.md

 # 🚀 Kalil Sacko

-Master student in Computer Science at Hochschule Bochum.
+Master student in Computer Science at University of applied Sciences Bochum (Hochschule Bochum).

 Passionate about: